The Significance of the Moon Jar: History, Misuse, and Contemporary Reflection

 Moes, R. (1998).
 Korean Art from the Gompertz and Other Collections.
 Laurence King Publishing.

-Seoul National Museum of Korea.
+National Museum of Korea.
 (2013).
 The Korean Moon Jar: White Porcelain of the Joseon Dynasty.
-Exhibition Catalogue.
+Exhibition catalogue.

 Yi, S. (2006).
 Korean Ceramics: From the Land of the Morning Calm.
 Laurence King Publishing.